luci/recipes-py/doc/user_guide.md

     import PB.recipe_modules.repo_name.module_name.path.to.file

-##### recipes folder
+### Protos in the recipes folder

 Your recipes may also define protos.
 It's required that the protos in the recipe folder correspond 1:1 with an actual recipe.
 The name for this proto file should be the recipe's name, but with '.proto' instead of '.py'.
 So, you could have:

     recipes/
       my_recipe.py